What Are Teen Club Drugs?

-People seem to commonly try their luck when it comes to the questions of if and when they need treatment, or if their drug use is still under their control, and if it is something they just do for fun.
+People seem to commonly try their luck when it comes to the questions of if and when they need treatment for teen club drug abuse, or if their drug use is still under their control, and if it is something they just do for fun.
 The dangerous thing about this attitude is that the bottom line is: no one who ends up in drug treatment thought they were going to end up there.
 Instead, they were trying drugs, probably without any possibility in mind that they’d become addicted.
 This is why we suggest that if you’re using regularly, beginning to crave the drug, or experiencing any negative health effects, expert help is necessary.
 The physical risks are extremely severe and happen very quickly, so the time to get help is before- and not after- those symptoms arise.

 What if I like how I feel on the drug?